Why did the hurricane Katrina happen?

 "The evacuees [from New Orleans], most of them black and poor, spoke of

 violence, anarchy and family members who died for lack of food, water and

-medical care."
-1 Many have no homes, assets, or jobs to which to return.
+Many had no homes, assets, or jobs to which to return.

 Reasons given for the 2005 tragedy by many religious liberals and secularists: